 This guidance is not endorsing any particular organisation but is providing information about training available from reputable organisations but it is for a school to ensure that the training will meet their requirements.
-All information provided was correct at the time of release in September 2020.
+All information provided was correct at the time of release in September 2021.
 Other providers are available.

-Training is available through the Education and Skills team (NYCC) and the team has a trained CEOP ambassador (there is a cost for this training):
+Training is available through the School Improvement team (NYCC) and the team has a trained CEOP ambassador (there is a cost for this training):

-- NYCC Online safety in schools- running as an 1 1⁄2 online training session - A twilight/ staff training day training session can be delivered in a school / to a cluster of schools for staff and/ or governor training.
-There is also a bespoke Early Years / Settings training

-To book the following NYCC provided training through North Yorkshire Education Services

-- CEOP provide e-learning and face-to-face training events.
+- A twilight/ staff training day training session can be delivered in a school / to a cluster of schools for staff and/ or governor training.
+There is also a bespoke Early Years / Settings training To book the following NYCC provided training through North Yorkshire Education Services - CEOP provide e-learning and face-to-face training events.
 They only train DBS (or equivalent) cleared professionals who once trained will be provided with a range of training materials to deliver the training to other professionals and / or parents.
-There is a cost for this training - Saferinternet provide a range of free online safety training session across the Country - Mind Ed provide free online training focused on: - Online Risk And Resilience - Digital Media and Young People - Children and Young People's Digital Lives

-- An online safety INSET free presentation developed by childnet has been designed to be delivered by the online safety Lead, or designated staff member, in a school, organisation or child care setting to other professionals.
-They do also have a presentation that can be delivered to parents. - NSPCC- Keeping children safe online is a 4 hour online course, £31.50 per person - how children use the internet and technology - the risks they face from other people both other children and adult offenders - behaviour by children that exposes them to greater risks online - what to do if children experience issues such as cyber bullying or grooming - how to make organisations safer places for children to go online - how to conduct an e-safety audit and create an acceptable use policy for your organisation.
+There is a cost for this training - Saferinternet provide a range of free online safety training session across the Country - Mind Ed provide free online training focused on: - Online Risk And Resilience - Digital Media and Young People - Children and Young People's Digital Lives - An online safety INSET free presentation developed by childnet has been designed to be delivered by the online safety Lead, or designated staff member, in a school, organisation or child care setting to other professionals.
+They do also have a presentation that can be delivered to parents. - NSPCC- Keeping children safe online is a 4 hour online course, there is a cost per person - how children use the internet and technology - the risks they face from other people both other children and adult offenders - behaviour by children that exposes them to greater risks online - what to do if children experience issues such as cyber bullying or grooming - how to make organisations safer places for children to go online - how to conduct an e-safety audit and create an acceptable use policy for your organisation.